 Some Nice to Haves (but definitely not travel necessities)

-The following items are definitely not travel necessities but they are certainly quite nice to have.
+The following items are definitely not traveling necessities but they are certainly quite nice to have.

 - Luggage Tags (customized or creative is always nice)